This post may contain affiliate links.

 There are plenty of day tours from Prague to Karlovy Vary.
-The ‘From Prague: A Full Day Tour’ is a 9.5 hour tour that takes you around the Karlovy Vary springs, talks about the history of the spa town, and includes hotel pick up and drop off.
-A Prague day tour that includes lunch and a visit to the Moser Glass Factory can be found here.
-If you want a private tour, you can check out a Full Day Carlsbad and Moser Glasswork tour here.
+A Karlovy Full Day Tour from Prague is a 9.5 hour tour that takes you around the springs, talks about the history of the spa town, and includes hotel pick up and drop off.
+Free time is built in in case you want to visit a day spa.

 Mariánské Lázně – Marienbad

 Much as I appreciate the visual impact of Karlovy Vary, Mariánské Lázně – Marienbad – gets my vote for the best spa in the Czech Republic.

 Younger than Karlovy Vary by a few hundred years, it’s not as frenetic, though still very grand, and has come a long way from its days as a swamp.

 Mariánské Lázně is the second largest Czech Republic spa town.
 Its buildings are a vision of Schönbrunn yellow, a shade much favoured by the Hapsburg Empire.

 In addition to its sunny golden glow, Mariánské Lázně has a stunning colonnade and a labyrinth of pleasant forest walks.